alxmrs/aromasday.org/src/index.md

 Get ready for a fantastic day filled with music, delicious food, community and much more!

-It's will be a good day in the country.
+It will be a good day in the country.

 ![](/assets/a-good-place-to-live.png "Aromas, a good place to live")